 However, all of this new technology had a negative side effect: it fractured our attention.
 Actually it shattered it.
 The data and tools a business needs are living in dozens of separate places.
 This fragmentation is highlighting the importance of how well a tool integrates with our existing workflows and makes our lives easier, not just its capabilities.
 It is through these metrics that tools like marketing automation are rising to the top of the technology market.

 According to Google's search trend tools, search traffic for the term "Marketing Automation" has risen nearly 40% since October of last year (Source).
 Interest in the technology seems to be growing exponentially, and if you’re not yet an automation users you may be asking yourself “why?”
 What is marketing automation all about?

 Technology that allows marketing and sales departments to create, deploy, and automate online marketing campaigns and sales activities that increase revenue and maximize efficiency.

-In it’s most basic form, marketing automation is a set of tools designed to streamline and simplify some of the most time consuming responsibilities of the modern marketing and sales roles.
-From automating the lead qualification process to creating a hub for digital campaign creation, automation is all about simplifying a business world that is growing far too complex, much too quickly.
+In its most basic form, marketing automation is a set of tools designed to streamline responsibilities and automate tasks traditionally found in marketing and sales roles.
+From automating the lead qualification process to creating a hub for digital campaign creation, marketing automation is all about simplifying many of the most time consuming job functions in a business world that is growing far too complex, much too quickly.